 The album didn't receive as much hype or radio play as their debut, but its songs have remained mainstays of the band's live set.
 Frontman and songwriter Liam Fray told The Scottish News of the World that it is his favourite track on 'Falcon'.
 "I knew it as soon as I wrote it," he said.
 "I just played it on the acoustic and knew it was going to be massive."

-It may not have been massive in a chart sense, but the song has been played at most Courteeners shows since its release and has been echoed back to the band by audiences of 50,000 plus at times.
+It may not have been massive in a chart sense, but the song has been played at most Courteeners shows since its release and has been echoed back to the band by huge audiences for fifteen years.

-If 'Tahe Over the World' is Fray pining for a girl, 'The Opener' is a love letter to his hometown.
-Written as the band started to tour more, and with Fray & Co missing home, the song follows a traditional love song structure but makes reference to Manchester.
+If 'Take Over The World' is Fray pining for a girl, 'The Opener' is a love letter to his hometown.
+Written as the band started touring more, and with Fray and co missing home, the song follows a traditional love-song structure but redirects all that longing toward Manchester itself.
+It's a bold conceit that could easily tip into sentimentality, but it doesn't.
+It earns every note.

 "I've been away, I've been working